Read with BonusRead with Bonus

 Alex heard the sound and looked up to Zayne, "Put it on speaker."

 Alex's voice came through the receiver to Diana's ear, filled with anger.
 "Diana, you slut.
 Can't live without a man?
-I haven't had sex with you in years, so you couldn't stand the loneliness and found another man?
+I haven't been sleeping with you, so you couldn't stand the loneliness and found another man?
 And you were even caught by the paparazzi.
 Don't show up in front of me for a while.
-I find you disgusting with a single glance."
+I even find you disgusting with a single glance."

 What had she done wrong?
 She was clearly the victim, forced into this mess.
 Why did everyone accuse her of being promiscuous?